The bloggers behind seven popular travel blogs share their personal insights and tips on how to start a travel blog.

 WordPress, one of the best blog sites, is very intuitive and easy to use.
 More than 75 million of bloggers and brands use it to create beautiful blogs and blogs.

-WordPress needs to be installed on a web hosting server to be accessible to anyone with an internet connection.
+Your blog needs to be installed on a WordPress hosting server to be accessible to anyone with an internet connection.

 Which hosting company should you use?
 There are many capable and affordable hosts.

 The host that I recommend is the one that I personally use and am a paying customer for over a number of years.